Key Takeaways

 9. Maladaptive Coping Strategies

 Many with high-functioning PTSD develop patterns of maladaptive coping to manage their symptoms while continuing to function in daily life.
-This might include reliance on substances for emotional regulation (drinking only after work hours), compulsive behaviors (shopping, gaming, or overworking), or other patterns that temporarily relieve anxiety but create long-term problems.
+This might include compulsive behaviors such as overworking, excessive shopping, gaming, or rigid routines that temporarily relieve anxiety but create long-term problems.

 These behaviors aren’t typically obvious problems but instead seemingly controlled habits that help the person manage overwhelming emotions and maintain their ability to function in critical areas of life.